debezium/debezium-connector-vitess/README.md

 - Use async grpc stub for vstream service so that `ChangeEventSourceCoordinator` can be stopped gracefully
 - Some configurations supported out-of-the-box from Debezium Development Framework.
     - database.server.name ✅
-    - table.whitelist ✅
+    - table.include.list ✅
-    - table.blacklist ✅
+    - table.exclude.list ✅
-    - column.blacklist ✅
+    - column.include.list ✅
     - message.key.columns ✅
     - tombstones.on.delete ✅ (was limited by missing primary key in VStream API, so need to be used with `message.key.columns`, but now they've added support for this, so it's in the TODOs)
     - max.queue.size ✅